Integration questions in separably good characteristics: Springer isomorphisms and -formalism

-In what follows $k$ is an algebraically closed field of characteristic $p>0$ and $G$ is a reductive $k$-group.
-Denote by $\mathcal{N}_{\red}(\mathfrak{g})$ the reduced nilpotent scheme of $\mathfrak{g}$,namely, the reduced subscheme of $\mathfrak{g}$ whose $k$-points are the $p$-nilpotent elements of $\mathfrak{g}$.
-Similarly denote by $\mathcal{V}_{\red}(\mathfrak{g})$ reduced unipotent scheme of $G$, namely, the reduced subscheme of $G$ whose $k$-points are the unipotent elements of $G$.
-When $G$ is a simply connected $k$-group and $p$ is good for $G$, T. A. Springer establishes in \cite[theorem 3.1]{SPR} the existence of $G$-equivariant isomorphisms $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ called Springer isomorphisms (we remind the reader that $k$ is assumed to be algebraically closed here).
-This result has been studied and refined by many mathematicians among those P. Bardsley and R. W. Richardson who extend in \cite[9.3.2]{BarRic} the existence of such isomorphisms to any reductive $k$-group which satisfies the standard hypotheses as defined by J. C. Jantsen (see \cite[definition 2.11]{Jantzen2004}).
-Let us also mention here the work of S. Herpel who shows in \cite{HER} the existence of Springer isomorphisms for any reductive $k$-groups in pretty good characteristics.
-This mainly uses previous results from G. McNinch and D. Testerman (see \cite[theorem 3.3]{MT2}).
+As explained in the introduction, the existence of a $G$-equivariant isomorphism $\phi:\mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ is necessary to obtain a punctual integration.
+When $G$ is a simply connected $k$-group and $p$ is good for $G$, T. A. Springer establishes in \cite[Theorem 3.1]{SPR} the existence of homeomorphisms between these schemes.
+As pointed out by the author himself, these homeomorphisms would be isomorphisms of varieties (with the convention of the article, hence of reduced schemes) if the reduced part of the nilpotent scheme were known to be normal (which had not been shown at the time of the paper).
+This result has been studied and refined by many mathematicians among those P. Bardsley and R. W. Richardson in \cite[9.3.2]{BarRic} who established the normality of $\mathcal{N}(\mathfrak{g})$ in pretty good characteristic (under this assumption the nilpotent scheme is reduced according to Proposition \ref{nilpotent_variety_reduced}) and extended the existence of such isomorphisms to any reductive $k$-group which satisfies the standard hypotheses (as defined by J. C. Jantzen, see \ref{standard_hyp}).
+Let us also mention here the work of S. Herpel who shows in \cite{HER} the existence of Springer isomorphisms for any reductive $k$-groups in pretty good characteristic.
+This mainly uses previous results from G. McNinch and D. Testerman (see \cite[Theorem 3.3]{MT2}).

+From now on, and unless otherwise stated, the characteristic of $k$ is separably good for $G$.
+In particular nilpotent and unipotent schemes are reduced, hence the subscripts are removed everywhere Springer isomorphisms are considered.

+Let us insist on the following point: there exist several Springer isomorphisms but they all induce the same bijection between the $G$-orbits of $\mathcal{N}_{\red}(\mathfrak{g})$ and those of $\mathcal{V}_{\red}(G)$, as shown by J-P. Serre in \cite[10, Appendix]{MCNOPT}.
+To fix better the reader's idea on such variety of Springer isomorphisms one might have a look at the preamble of the aforementioned appendix.
+There J.-P. Serre considers the example $G = \SL_n$ and picks a nilpotent element $e \in \ssl_n$ of order $n$.
+He then explains that in this case a Springer isomorphism $\phi$ is of the form: